GluuFederation/docs-ce-prod/docs/source/operation/services.md

 ## Overview

 Many configuration changes require stopping or restarting individual services within the Gluu Server.
+The process to do so differs slightly depending on the operating system in use.

 ## Commands